CMTA/CMTAT/doc/modules/presentation/security/onlyDelegateCallModule.md

 # OnlyDelegateCallModule

-This document defines the module OnlyDelegateCallModule.
+This document defines the module `OnlyDelegateCallModule`.

 [TOC]